KjellKod/g3log/README.markdown

 ```
 msbuild g3log.sln /p:Configuration=Release
 ```
-Windows users may also open the generated Visual Studio solution file and build it happily.
+Windows users can also open the generated Visual Studio solution file and build it happily.

 ## Installing
 Install from source in a CMake way:
 ```
-# Suppose you are still in the `build` directory.
-I won't say it again!
 cmake --build . --target install
 ```
 Linux users may also use: